Medicare Supplement Insurance Plans in Pennsylvania for 2019

-When beginning research on Medicare Supplement insurance plans in Pennsylvania for 2018, many residents wonder how changes in the U.S. healthcare system will impact their medical benefits.
+When beginning research on Medicare Supplement insurance plans in Pennsylvania for 2019, many residents wonder how changes in the U.S. health-care system will impact their medical benefits.
 While no significant changes are expected for Medicare Supplement insurance plans, it is a good idea to keep an eye on different options because of rising medical costs and additional regulations.

 Of the 12.7 million Pennsylvania residents reported on the US Census, over 16 percent are of Medicare age.
 This is how these seniors are distributed in major PA cities: